Equivalence for Networks with Adversarial State: AVC Example Network

 For the network shown in Fig.~\ref{fig:symmetrizable}, the only positive achievable rates for this network are $R^{(1\to 3)}$ and $R^{(2\to 3)}$.
 The following proposition characterizes the capacity region for this network.

 \begin{proposition} The capacity region for the network shown in Fig.~\ref{fig:symmetrizable} is given by the pairs $(R^{(1\to 3)},R^{(2\to 3)})$ satisfying

 \end{proposition}

 \begin{IEEEproof} \emph{Achievability}: The basic idea of our achievability proof is as follows: node 2 makes use of the list decoding scheme from \cite{HughesAVC97}, and then transmits along link $(2,3)$ the entire list of $M+1$ potential messages, in addition to message $W^{2\to 3}$.
 Along link $(1,3)$, we send part of message $W^{1\to 3}$, in addition to a small hash that allows node 3 to determine which of the $M+1$ messages is the true one.
-That this is possible with a hash of negligible rate is not quite proved by either the results of \cite{HughesAVC97} or Lemma~\ref{lemma:random_avc}, since in neither scenario is there a list decoding followed by a determination of the true message via side information.
-Here we use a random linear hash to achieve essentially the same effect as the random choice of channel codes in the proof of Lemma~\ref{lemma:random_avc} \cite{CsiszarKorner:Book11}, but in the context of a list code, as we will show in the following.
+That this is possible with a hash of negligible rate is not quite proved by \cite{HughesAVC97}, since in neither scenario is there a list decoding followed by a determination of the true message via side information.
+Here we use a random linear hash to achieve essentially the same effect as the random choice of channel codes in \cite[Lemma 12.8]{CsiszarKorner:Book11}, but in the context of a list code, as we will show in the following.

-Fix rates $R^{(1\to 3)},R^{(2\to 3)}$ satisfying \eqref{eq:region1}--\eqref{eq:region3} but with strict inequalities.
+Fix rates $R^{(1\to 3)},R^{(2\to 3)}$ satisfying \eqref{eq:region1}--\eqref{eq:region3}, but with strict inequalities.
 Fix an integer $q$ and a blocklength $n$.
 Let $\bbF_{2^q}$ be the finite field of order $2^q$.
 We express $W^{(1\to 3)}$ as a vector of elements of $\bbF_{2^q}$ as follows.
 Let $\tilR^{(1\to 3)}$ be the largest multiple of $\frac{q}{n}$ no larger than $R^{(1\to 3)}$.
 Clearly $\tilR^{(1\to 3)}\ge R^{(1\to 3)}-\frac{q}{n}$.
 Define integers